alythobani/obsidian-callout-copy-buttons/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe the solution you'd like

 A clear and concise description of what you want to happen.
-(e.g., "It would be great if the extension could...")
+(e.g., "It would be great if the plugin could...")

 ### Describe alternatives you've considered